 Irish Leaving Certificate

-31 points grade 5 in mathematics or physics or numerate science at Higher Level.
+30 points to include specific subjects: Grade 5 in Mathematics, Physics or numerate science at Higher Level.

 We welcome applications from students who may not meet the stated entry criteria but who can demonstrate their ability to pursue the course successfully.
 Once we have received your application we will assess it and recommend it for SAES if you are an eligible candidate.

 There are two different routes through the Salford Alternative Entry Scheme and applicants will be directed to the one appropriate for their course.
 Assessment will either be through a review of prior learning or through a formal test.